pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 editpath: getstarted/addsite.md
 ---

-There are literally dozens of ways to add a site on Pantheon.
-This page will cover the most common scenarios for new users: creating a new CMS site (a site running WordPress or Drupal), or migrating an existing WordPress or Drupal site.
-For additional scenarios, see the More Resources section at the end of this document.
+There are dozens of ways to add a site on Pantheon.
+This section covers the most common scenarios for new users: creating a new CMS site (a site running WordPress or Drupal), or migrating an existing WordPress or Drupal site.
+For additional scenarios, see the [More Resources](/guides/getstarted/addsite#more-resources) section at the end of this document.

 ## Create a New CMS Site

 To create a CMS site:

-1. On your Personal or Professional Workspace dashboard, select the yellow <Icon icon="plus" text="Create New Site"/> button on the lower right side of the page.
+1. Open your Personal or Professional Workspace dashboard and select the yellow <Icon icon="plus" text="Create New Site"/> button on the lower right side of the page.

    ![Create new site button](../../../images/create-new-site-button.png)

-1. Select WordPress or Drupal.
+1. Select **WordPress** or **Drupal**.

    ![Select CMS](../../../images/create-new-site-cms.png)

-   If you select Drupal, you will have the option to select the Drupal version you wish to use.
+   If you select Drupal, you will have the option to select the Drupal version you want to use.

    ![Select Drupal version](../../../images/create-new-site-cms-drupal.png)